an-sh/chat-service/README.md

 ### Integration and customisations

-Each user command supports before and after hook adding, and a client connection hook is supported too.
-Command and hooks are executed
-sequentially: before hook - command - after hook.
-Sequence termination in before hooks is supported.
+Each user command supports before and after hook adding, and a client connection/disconnection hooks are supported too.
+Command and hooks are executed sequentially: before hook - command - after hook.
+Sequence termination in before hooks is possible.
 Clients can send additional command arguments, hooks can read them, and reply with additional arguments.

 To execute an user command server side `execUserCommand` is provided.
 Also there are some more server side only methods provided